cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

 ![openterminal](./assets/35_openterminal.jpg "openterminal")

-2. First login to your azure account using any of the below commands.
+2. First login to your azure account using the below command.
 ```cmd
 az login
 ```